minrk/appnope/README.md

 # `appnope`

-Simple package for disabling App Nap on OS X 10.9, which can be problematic.
+Simple package for disabling App Nap on macOS >= 10.9, which can be problematic.

 To disable App Nap: